AdamJHowell/SNMP-Query/README.md

 # SNMP-Query
-A simply Python script to query SNMP devices
+A simple Python script to query SNMP devices